-How to enable Adaptive Sound on your Google Pixel phone
+Here's how you can enable Adaptive Sound on your Google Pixel phone

 Additional equipment

-Even though the Pixel 5a is a pretty tough device, you can never be too careful.
-That's why we recommend protecting it with a great case like this one.
+Even though the Pixel 6 is a gorgeous smartphone that deserves to be shown off, it's still an all-glass device that needs the best protection.
+That's why we suggest you guard it using a great case like this one.

-Caseology Parallax Pixel 5a Case ($16 at Amazon)
+Caseology Parallax Pixel 6 case ($16 at Amazon)

-Some version of this case ends up on just about every phone case roundup we do, and it's not hard to see why.
-The soft edges cushion and protect your device, and the subtly textured background is grippable and looks cool.
+Caseology's Parallax case comes with a dual-tone finish, and its "3D Hexa Cube" design also helps with the in-hand grip.
+It also features raised bezels around the screen and the camera module for maximum protection.

 We may earn a commission for purchases using our links.
 Learn more.